 Enter the code (or insert your Yubikey and press its button if authenticating with a Yubikey), and click the Delete button.

 If you are an administrator and wish to reset/remove all 2FA methods from a particular user account, you can do so by following these steps:

 - Navigate to Settings > Users and click on the username of the user.

-- Click the Two-factor authentication setting.
+- Click the user's Authentication sub-tab, and then click the Two-factor authentication setting.

 - Check the box for Reset this user's 2FA methods.

 - Enter your administrator password in the reauthentication field, and click the Save button.

 The user will no longer have any 2FA methods associated with their account.